Anne Holton: Law clerk and legal aid attorney

 Following graduation from law school, Holton served as a law clerk for Judge Robert R. Merhige Jr. of the Richmond-based United States District Court for the Eastern District of Virginia.
 From 1985 to 1998, she worked as an attorney for the Central Virginia Legal Aid Society, where she helped create an award-winning volunteer lawyers' program in Richmond.

 Judge

 In the mid-1990s, Holton occasionally served as a substitute judge for the Juvenile and Domestic Relations District Court for the City of Richmond.
 When the court expanded to a fifth permanent judgeship, Holton applied for the post and was appointed.
 Holton was sworn in as a judge on June 30, 1998, one day before Kaine was sworn in as mayor.
-Holton served as chief judge of the court.
+Holton served as chief judge of the court from 2000 to 2003.

 Holton administered the oath of office at her husband's inauguration as Lieutenant Governor of Virginia in 2002.
 Holton was not allowed to participate in her husband's campaign for governor in 2005 because of her position as a judge.
-Holton resigned from the bench following her husband's election as governor in 2005.
+Holton resigned from the bench in late 2005, following her husband's election as governor.